gbv/fuseki.deb/README.md

     sudo dpkg --purge fuseki

 You may further want to add `/opt/fuseki/bin` to your `$PATH` to facilitate use of client scripts.

+The default log level is very verbose, so it should be configured in `/opt/fuseki/log4j2.properties`.

 ## Configuration